octopuserectus/ProtonELV/README.md

 A companion homebrew for https://github.com/XorTroll/uLaunch

-At the moment it can swap qlaunch with uLaunch and reboot to payload backing up everything useful you might have in the process.
+At the moment it can swap qlaunch with uLaunch and reboot to payload backing up everything useful you might have had in your /contents folder in the process.

 Planned features: online install, nigthly builds.